DataManagementLab/JOB-Complex/README.md

     - Joins on non-primary/foreign key columns
     - Joins on string columns
     - Complex filter predicates
-- It provides multiple execution plans for each query (5131 total), including physical plans with estimated/actual costs and cardinalities.
+- It provides multiple execution plans for each query (~6000 in total), including physical plans with estimated/actual costs and cardinalities.
 This is crucial for learned approaches.
 - JOB-Complex demonstrates how relatively simple modifications to the well-known JOB-benchmark can create a significantly more challenging and realistic benchmark.
 - It shows an optimization gap of up to **11.13x** with PostgreSQL and **9.68x** with the learned Zero-Shot model, significantly higher than JOB (1.99x) and JOB-light (1.18x).